awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-entityresolution-schemamapping.md

 # AWS::EntityResolution::SchemaMapping<a name="aws-resource-entityresolution-schemamapping"></a>

 Creates a schema mapping, which defines the schema of the input customer records table\.
-The `SchemaMapping` also provides Entity Resolution with some metadata about the table, such as the attribute types of the columns and which columns to match on\.
+The `SchemaMapping` also provides AWS Entity Resolution with some metadata about the table, such as the attribute types of the columns and which columns to match on\.

 ## Syntax<a name="aws-resource-entityresolution-schemamapping-syntax"></a>